Please note this post contains affiliate links.

 Valentine’s Day Sparkling Sangria will give your romantic day extra sparkle, or will give you and your single girls something to giggle over as you swap dating war stories.
 Bottoms up!

 Valentine’s Day is almost here… For many of you that means flowers, chocolates, and spending the night with the one you love.
-For me, it means a heaping double-batch of this sangria and most likely some girlish foolishness, along with a little chocolate and a whole lot of reliving the horrifying dates we’ve all been on in the past year.
+Back in the day, it used to mean a heaping double-batch of this sangria and most likely some girlish foolishness, along with a little chocolate and a whole lot of reliving the horrifying dates we’ve all been on.

 Like the one who talked only about football the entire time, if you remember.
 There’s also the one who was ready to have me move in with him after two dates and the one who had zero personality.
 Oh and let’s not forget the one who didn’t smile for the entire date.
 That one still freaks me out; who doesn’t like to smile?
 I love smiling (finish this quote and I’ll send you a huge internet hug because you’re obviously my soulmate).

-And since I’m being real with you, this sangria is THE Valentine’s Day drink you have to have on Sunday.
-Well, and Friday.
-Heck, Saturday too while you’re at it.
-It’s sparkling, sweet, and tart so it strikes just the right chord for whatever you have planned this weekend to get the party started.
+This sangria is THE Valentine’s Day drink you have to have on the 14th.
+It’s sparkling, sweet, and tart so it strikes just the right chord for whatever you have planned to get the party started.
 The berries and extra dash of vodka bring the whole thing together in every rich, red sip.

 sparkling rosé – for the sparkling rosé, I like to use one that is floral and not too sweet.
 I think the floral notes of a drier wine tastes really nice with the berries and brandy.
 If you like your rosé sweeter, you might want to omit the simple syrup.
 You can also try it without the simple syrup, then add in as desired!